Content approval workflow for Tallyfy

 task

 Upload your completed draft to the shared content review folder or system.
-Include a brief summary of the content purpose, target audience, and any specific areas where you need feedback.
-Tag the editorial reviewer and set a deadline for review completion.
+Include a short summary of what the content is for, who it's targeting, and any specific areas where you'd like feedback.
+Tag the editorial reviewer and give them a clear deadline so the review doesn't stall.

 5